 Deforming Conductor, Simulation Tutorial

 It follows a transient dynamic elasticity analysis to find the conductor deformations, stresses and reaction forces.
 First we use the internal elasticity solver that is delivered with MAGNETICS.
-Because the solver is internally this process is very easy.
-Alternatively to the internal elasticity solver we also want to solve by Simcenter Nastran.
-We apply fixed boundary conditions and import a file that contains the Lorentz forces.
-As result we get deformations and stresses.
+Because this solver is internally the process is very easy and fast.

 imageimage